 There's no question about it: Year after year, the best Halloween costumes come from movies (okay, and TV shows too).
 Classic cinema has solidified the status of certain characters with timeless style that resonates with so many generations.
-We see so many Wednesday Addams costumes every year because everyone remembers watching that movie as a kid.
-Instead of walking into a Halloween fête wearing a costume too obscure for anyone to know, choose an iconic and stylish character from one of these eight movies.
+We see so many Wednesday Addams costumes every year because everyone remembers watching that movie.
+Instead of walking into a Halloween fête wearing a costume too obscure for anyone to know, consider an iconic and stylish character from one of these eight movies.

 Keep reading to see which movies are a must-watch before planning your Halloween costume.

 Brian de Palma's 1983 psychological thriller is another incredible Michelle Pfeiffer performance, and her character Elvira Hancock is the iconic blonde bombshell you'll want to dress up as.

 Name a film with a more all-star cast than Witches of Eastwick.
 We'll wait.
 All three of the female protagonists, played by Cher, Susan Sarandon, and Michelle Pfeiffer, offer up big heads of curly locks and the dreamiest patterned robes you've ever seen.
 Spooky but so chic.

 One of the most copied movie characters as far as Halloween costumes go has got to be Mia Wallace from Quentin Tarantino's infamous drama.
 But for such good reason.
 Uma Thurman in that white button-down with her black bob is instantly recognizable.